aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 In this exercise, you will complete the following tasks:

-- Task 1: Create a resource group with a storage account.
+- Task 1: Create a storage account.
 - Task 2: Add a ReadOnly lock on the storage account.
 - Task 3: Test the ReadOnly lock.
 - Task 4: Remove the ReadOnly lock and create a Delete lock.
 - Task 5: Test the Delete lock.

-#### Task 1: Create a resource group with a storage account.
+#### Task 1: Create a storage account.

-In this task, you will create a resource group and storage account for the lab.
+In this task, you will create a storage account for the lab.

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.